razerofficial/CChromaEditor/README.md

 <a name="PluginPreviewFrame"></a>
 **PluginPreviewFrame**

 Displays the `Chroma` animation frame on `Chroma` hardware given the `frameIndex`.
 Returns the animation id upon success.
-Returns -1 upon failure.
+Returns negative one upon failure.

 ```C++
 // DLL Interface